INTO-CPS-Association/DTaaS/deploy/services/gitlab/INTEGRATION.md

 > which incorrectly causes authorization redirects to use the `HTTPS` URL
 > scheme.
 This is a
 > [known issue with the package](https://github.com/authts/react-oidc-context/issues/1288),
 > and forces us to use `HTTPS` for the DTaaS server.
-However, Traefik Forward
-> Auth cannot work with self-signed or invalid certificates, which means you
+This means your server
-> will be unable to use the GitLab instance locally at
+> should be set up to use either `https://localhost` or `https://foo.com`.
+This
-> `https://localhost/gitlab` (as this would require a self-signed certificate).
-> Hence, you will need a dedicated server with a TLS certificate.
+> guide will henceforth use `foo.com` to represent either localhost or a custom
+> domain.

 After following this guide, the GitLab instance will be available at the URL:
 `https://foo.com/gitlab`.
 Traefik Forward Auth will use the endpoints of this